Shell formation and two-dimensional nanofriction in three-dimensional ion Coulomb crystals: Results

 Fig.~\ref{fig:shell_rotation}(a) shows the initial setup for a $N=80$ ion crystal at $\alpha=1.0$.
 The driving ions which form the shortest connected chain between the poles along the $z$-axis are highlighted as red circles.
 For clarity, we only show wireframe representations of the outer shell (blue) and the inner shell (orange).
 The position of each driving ion is given in spheroidal coordinates $(r, \theta, \varphi)$, where $\varphi$ is the azimuthal angle relevant for the rotation.

 The initial configuration shown in Fig.~\ref{fig:shell_rotation}(a) at $\varphi = 0^\circ$ defines the initial spheroidal coordinates $r_i$, $\theta_i$, and $\varphi_i$.
 Fig.~\ref{fig:shell_rotation}(b) shows the crystal after rotation of the outer shell to $\varphi = 90^\circ$.
 The rotation angle $\varphi$ is measured relative to $\varphi_i$ and the same angle $\varphi$ is applied to all driving ions, which push the rest of the outer shell by Coulomb repulsion.
 After each $\Delta \varphi$ step, the system relaxes to a local energy minimum, with the driving ions fixed at $\varphi$, while all other outer shell ions are free to move.
 After relaxation, the total potential energy of the system $E(\varphi+\Delta\varphi)$ is measured.
-The relaxed total energy $E(\varphi)$ plays the role of an effective Peierls–Nabarro-type (PN) potential of the rotational coordinate.
-Here the collective object is the entire outer shell treated as a rotated interface with fixed rotational angle $\varphi$ for the set of driving ions, while all remaining degrees of freedom are relaxed under this constraint.